KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ### Number of Prior Boxses:
 The number of prior boxes is calculated as follow.
 For VGG16 as backbone, 6 feature maps from layers Conv4_3, Conv7, Conv8_2, Conv9_2, Conv10_2 and Conv11_2 are used.
 At Conv4_3, feature map is of size 38×38×512.
 There are 4 bounding boxes for each location in the map and each bounding box has (Cn + Ln) outputs, where Cn is number of classes and Ln is number of parameters for localization (x, y, w, h).
 Thus, at Conv4_3, the output has 38×38×4×(Cn+4) values.
 Suppose there are 20 object classes plus one background class, the output has 38×38×4×(21+4) = 144,400 values.
-To consider all 6 feature maps, we make multiple predictions containing boundary boxes and confidence scores from all 6 feature maps which is called multibox.

 In terms of number of bounding boxes, there are 38×38×4 = 5776 bounding boxes for 6 feature maps.
 Therefore, for different feature maps, we can calculate the numberf on bounding boxes as